For those of you who would rather watch than read, here is a quick overview of the Freya mattress.

 This responsiveness is nice for sleepers who move around a lot during the night.
 With a lot of memory foam beds, active sleepers will have to exert more energy in order to switch positions.
 Luckily, with the Freya mattress, active sleepers will have no issues switching from their side to their back or vice versa, for example.

 In terms of firmness, we think the Freya mattress lands around a medium-soft on our scale.
-As we eluded to previously, the bed has a very soft feel to it.
+As we alluded to previously, the bed has a very soft feel to it.
 It’s one of those beds where you can’t help but let out an audible sigh of pleasure as you lay down after a long day.

 Remember, though, your weight matters when it comes to firmness.
 Petite sleepers may find the mattress feels more like a medium on the firmness scale, while heavier folks may find it feels more like a proper soft.

-Yes.
-In fact, we would actually say the Freya mattress is ideal for primary side sleepers.
+We would actually say the Freya mattress is ideal for primary side sleepers.
 In general, side sleepers prefer soft beds that are gentle around their pressure points and the Freya definitely delivers on that front.
 The bed is very accommodating and does a good job of cradling your hips and shoulders.

 Since the Freya mattress is fairly new, it didn’t make it on our most recent list of the Best Beds For Side Sleepers, but after testing the mattress, it’s safe to say there’s a good chance you’ll see it on there next year.

-This is a little trickier to answer than the last section.
+As for stomach and back sleepers, this is a little trickier to answer than the last section.
 In our opinion, it depends on your weight.
 We think petite sleepers (call it 150 lb or less) who primarily sleep on their back or stomach will be just fine on the Freya mattress.
 To reiterate, these types of sleepers will likely find that the mattress is a bit firmer than the average sized sleeper.

 When it comes to medium and large sized individuals, we’d say the Freya mattress is a little too soft.
 These body types just sink into the mattress a little further than you’d like.
 Typically, back and stomach sleepers prefer slightly firmer mattresses that keep their hips and trunk in horizontal alignment with the rest of their body at all times.